yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - **BUILD_DEBUGGER** - Enables error reporting if needed.
 Currently, it provides output for patch error .rej files, with more features expected in future updates.
     - **BUILD_OTHER_CONFIG** - If you need to merge additional .config files included in the kernel source, you can enable this option.
 However, you must manually modify the MERGE_CONFIG_FILES array in the "Build Kernel" section.
     - **FREE_MORE_SPACE** - If you believe the current available space is insufficient, you can enable this option to free up additional space.
 By default, approximately 88GB of space is available.
 Enabling this option can increase the available space to 102GB, but it will add 1–2 minutes to the execution time.
 (Only applies to the default YAML; Arch Linux or Ubuntu 20.04 can only provide 14–20GB of space.)
+    - **REKERNEL_ENABLE** - If you believe your device meets the requirements to run [Re:Kernel](https://github.com/Sakion-Team/Re-Kernel) and you need Re:Kernel, you can enable this option, true or false.

 - **runs-on:** ubuntu-XX.XX
     - Different kernels may require different Ubuntu versions.
 The default is 22.04, but support for both 22.04 and 24.04 is available.
 The system version determines which package installation method is used.